npat-efault/picocom/README.md

 you can use picocom in a setup like the one described below.
 Just remember, there are countless variations to this theme, the one below is just one of them.
-Also, keep in mind that some of the commands shown below may have small differences from system to system; more so if you go from Linux to other Unix-like systems.
+Also, keep in mind that some of the commands shown may have small differences from system to system; more so if you go from Linux to other Unix-like systems.

 Login to termbox and create a user called _termbox_: